facebookresearch/fairseq/examples/quant_noise/README.md

 ```
 --quant-noise 0.1 --quant-noise-block-size 8
 ```
 We recommend training with 0.05 to 0.2 Quant-Noise, a value that worked well in our experiments.
-For the block-size, we recommend training with block-size 8.
+For the block-size, we recommend training with block-size of 8.
+Note that the block size must be a multiple of `input_features`!
+Large block sizes result in higher compression ratio but may induce a loss in accuracy.

-Quant-Noise can also be combined with LayerDrop (see [here](https://github.com/pytorch/fairseq/tree/master/examples/layerdrop)) to add its pruning effect to the quantized model and make the model even smaller.
+Quant-Noise can also be combined with **LayerDrop** (see [here](https://github.com/pytorch/fairseq/tree/master/examples/layerdrop)) to add its pruning effect to the quantized model and make the model even smaller.
 We recommend training with LayerDrop 0.1 or 0.2.

 To quantize a model, use `train_quantizer.py`.

 ### Detailed Description

 Quantization with Quant-Noise proceeds in two steps.
-First, a model must be trained with quant-noise.
+First, a model must be trained *uncompressed* with quant-noise.
 Second, the model must be quantized.

 **Step 1**: Training a model with quant-noise.